 Students pursuing a Bachelor’s of Science in Computer Science must complete the Major Requirements, as well the General Education Program (GEP) Requirements set up by the University.
 The Computer Science degree offers two tracks: Game Development, for students interested in pursing a career as a game programmer, and Information Assurance, for students interested in security and cyber security.
 Students interested in the Game Development track should complete the following requirements in addition to the major requirements.
 More information can be found on the UMBC Games, Animation, and Interactive Media website.
-Students interested in the Information Assurance track need to follow the requirements set out on the Center for Information Security and Assurance website.
+Students interested in the Cybersecurity and Data Science tracks should contact the COEIT advising office to find out more information.

 Students interested in pursing a Minor in Computer Science must complete the Minor Requirements.

 * Because of the similarities between the Computer Science and Computer Engineering programs, students cannot major in Computer Engineering and minor in Computer Science.

 Combined BS/MS Program